 You should also fill out the FAFSA application, which will show if you are eligible for Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOG), and other financial aid awards.

 In addition to the WICHE reciprocity agreements and University of Hawaii system grants, there are a number of other programs available that can help you cover the cost of college.
-Some of these programs are also based on financial need, while others are awarded based on factors such as demographics or academic merit.
+Some of these programs are based on financial need, while others are awarded based on factors such as demographics or academic merit.
 We’ve reviewed a few of the most prominent financial aid options for you below:

 This scholarship program awards $20,000 over the course of four years to college students from Hawaii who are studying business or a related field.
 The scholarship foundation was founded in 1950 and awards over $180,000 in funding to Hawaiian students every year.